-CO.NO COURSE OUTCOMES PSOs Addressed COGNITIVE LEVEL CO-1 Summarize the spermatogenesis, Oogenesis and fertilization mechanism.
+CO.NO Upon completion of the course, PSOs COGNITIVE the students will be able to Addressed LEVEL CO-1 Summarize the spermatogenesis, Oogenesis and fertilization mechanism.
 1,2 Understanding CO-2 Construct the cleavage and fate map in frog, chick and man.
 1,2,3 Applying CO-3 Compare the different concepts of parthenogenesis and teratogenesis.
 1,4 Analyzing CO-4 Explain the different types of metamorphosis.
 1,4 Evaluating CO-5 Discuss the various methods for artificial insemination in humans and cattle.
 4,5 Creating